rallykevin/rallykevin.github.io/_includes/aboutme.md

 * Seoul National University, MS/Ph.D combined in Electrical and Computer Engineering (Mar.
 2020-present).
 I am currently a Ph.D candidate.

 ### Skills
-* <strong>Languages:</strong> I am fluent in English, French, and Korean.
-I spent my youth in Sevres and Paris, France.
+* <strong>Languages:</strong> I am fluent in Korean, English, and French.
+I spent my youth in Sevres and Paris, France, and hold a diplomat of DELF B2.
 * <strong>Programming Languages:</strong> I mainly use C/C++, Python, HDL verilog, and JAVA.
-I have been using Rust for some months.
+I have been working with Rust for some time.
 * <strong>Tools/Frameworks:</strong> Vitis, Vivado, Xcellium, Synopsys DC, Tensorflow, Pytorch, Docker, Git, Linux
-* <strong>Privacy-Preserving Technique Toolkits:</strong> Microsoft SEAL, OpenFHE, HEaaN, TFHE-rs, OpenCheetah, Intel SGX, AMD SEV, and several others

 ### Research Experience
 Some representative projects with fundings that I have worked on are :